Encouraging diversity and inclusion to nurture creativity and innovation

 “The focus at Global level will remain on gender and on cultural diversity, but we are working also on other diversity topics as for example multiple generations in the workplace, people with disabilities employment, veterans recruiting taking into account the specific business and socio-cultural context of each countries.”

-To address these challenges, the D&I strategy contains a number of specific targets that are to be met by 2020.
+To address these challenges, the D&I strategy contains a number of specific targets:

 In addition, specific action plans have been developed at local level to take advantage of the number of nationalities, cultures and approaches that its employees represent.

 Towards more diversity & inclusion: Alstom’s global D&I framework